 6. IBS and IBD

-- Manuka honey at different doses provided protection against TNBS-induced colonic damage.
+- Manuka honey protected against TNBS-induced colonic damage at different doses

-So Manuka honey not only healed intestinal inflammation and pain, but also repaired free radical damage, and protected against further damage!
+Hence, manuka honey not only healed intestinal inflammation and pain, but also repaired free radical damage and protected against added damage!

-There are many anecdotal accounts of people receiving allergy relief after eating honey are all over the internet.
-There is even a study with honey and birch pollen that had remarkable results.
-The participants were given regular honey, honey with birch pollen added to it, and some used only their allergy medicines as a control group.
-The results were impressive:
+A particular study with honey and birch pollen obtained remarkable results.
+Participants were given normal honey, honey with birch pollen, and some used only their allergy medicines as a control group.

 “…patients reported a 60% lower total symptom score, twice as many asymptomatic days, and 70% fewer days with severe symptoms, and they used 50% less antihistamines compared to the control group.”

-They also found that there was very little difference between the birch pollen honey users and the regular honey users!
-So, taking Manuka honey on a regular basis can really help your seasonal allergies and lessen your need for medications!
-(13)
+They also realised that there was minimal difference between the birch pollen honey users and the regular honey users!

 10. Improves Sleep

-Manuka Honey helps to promote restful deep sleep.
-It slowly releases the glycogen needed for essential bodily functions during sleep.
-Adding honey to milk at bedtime helps the body release melatonin into the brain which is necessary for deep sleep.
+Manuka honey helps to improve sleep.
+It discharges the glucose, glycogen, needed for essential bodily functions during sleep.
+Combine honey with a glass of warm milk at bedtime to help your body release melatonin into the brain.
+This helps to achieve deep sleep.

-There are many health disorders associated with poor sleep such as, heart disease, type II diabetes, stroke, and arthritis.
-Since honey is proven to aid in quality sleep; it also helps lower the risk of these and many other heath problems.
+There are many health disorders associated with poor sleep like heart disease, type II diabetes, stroke, and arthritis.
+Since honey is proven to aid in quality sleep, it also helps lower the risk of these disorders and many other health problems.